-- Breathing: a simple but powerful way to feel better.
+- Breathing: a simple but powerful way to stay calm and feel better.
 Take a deep breath in for the count of five and out for the count of five.
 Repeat this, calmly, twice and you will feel more grounded.
 Even better, tuck your hand under your armpit or hold yourself while you do this.
-It’s science and it works.

 - Communicate: name what you are feeling inside, as this helps.
 Tell someone if you’re feeling sad, anxious or worried.
 Encourage your children to share how they are feeling too.
 You don’t need to fix your feelings or theirs.
 Just listening and hearing the words out loud can stop the feelings from taking over.

 - Connect to people: in ways that are safe for you and them.
 Focus on positive connections.

 - Eat well and drink lots of water: food is our fuel and keeps us going.
 If you are feeling anxious, drink some water, and keep hydrated.

 - Hug yourself: give yourself a soothing hug.
 If you or your children are feeling anxious you could try the ‘butterfly hug’, a self-soothing technique.

 - Humour: is brilliant for relieving anxiety.
 Laugh as much as you can.
 Laugh at yourself.
 Play silly games with your children.
 Joke with your friends.
 Watch funny films.

 - Move: as much as you can.
 Walk, dance, play games that involve moving around.
 There’s plenty of free yoga, dance, exercise and other activities on social media if you don’t have time or cannot get to physical classes.
 See our tips on keeping active.